Getting Started With A Resource Planning Software

 Pitching the Software to Management

 If you and your snooping got you to the point where it felt like the software you were looking for is the one for you and you feel like it’s time to pitch it to the management take a breather and ask for a demo.
 Again, mostly there are free product demos available.
 Use them.
 There aren’t many things worst in the project planning world than when an idea get’s rejected by management just because it’s too rough and vague.
 After all, you have to be prepared to be the Devil's advocate.
 You are the one that everyone is going to turn to when a question pops up.
 During the demo, you can ask all sorts of questions about anything that’s still unclear for you.
 After, you’ll have a better picture.
-If you involved a coworker in the process of snooping around, you can now discuss the pros and cons of each resource planning software you checked out.
+If you involved a coworker in the process of snooping around, you can now discuss the pros and cons of each resource planning tool you checked out.
 Pick out an option that seems the best.
 Put together a presentation.
 If it’s Ganttic, you can use this presentation deck that is more general:

 Or this one that goes more in depth: